Book a treatment

 “Cellulite creams do not get absorbed, it’s the massage that you do while applying the cream that works”…

-You suffer from cellulite, you want to know if a cream or a treatment might help, you open a newspaper, magazine or website (I hope you don’t look on Instagram or TikTok 😂) and you find those two pearls of immense wisdom from the same magazine/newspaper/website, usually a few pages (or a few days) apart.
+You suffer from cellulite, you want to know if a cream or a treatment might help, you open a newspaper, magazine or website (I hope you don’t get informed by instagram or, heavens forbid 😂, tiktok) and you find those two opposing pearls of immense wisdom from the same magazine / newspaper / website, just a few pages (or a few days) apart.

 Fake news vs scientific evidence regarding cosmetic product absorption